-The American Academy of Family Physicians recommends introducing Baby to the sippy cup around the same time that you introduce solid food, probably around six months, so that he can get used to the idea of liquid coming from somewhere besides a bottle or breast.
-Baby probably won’t feel ready to start using the sippy as his main source of liquid for a while after that, until his grip strengthens and improves.
-The American Academy of Pediatrics recommends switching Baby to a regular cup by around his first birthday, though, and using a sippy can be a way of getting that process started.
+The American Academy of Family Physicians recommends introducing Baby to the sippy cup around the same time that you introduce solid food, probably around six months, so that they can get used to the idea of liquid coming from somewhere besides a bottle or breast.
+Baby probably won’t feel ready to start using the sippy as their main source of liquid for a while after that, until their grip strengthens and improves.
+The American Academy of Pediatrics recommends switching Baby to a regular cup by around their first birthday, though, and using a sippy can be a way of getting that process started.

 How to make it happen

 Introducing sippy cups is one thing, but transitioning towards using them instead of bottles may be quite another.
-If Baby feels attached to his bottle, he may object to losing it, and may refuse to drink from the sippy cup.
+If Baby feels attached to their bottle, they may object to losing it, and may refuse to drink from the sippy cup.
 Whether you transition Baby away from the bottle gradually or go cold turkey, it’s important to pick a method and stick with it.

 Several speech pathologists have spoken out against sippy cups with plastic spouts, saying that they may cause lisping or other speech problems.
 They tend to propose sippy cups with straws as an alternative.

 Sippy cups are designed to be a relatively short-lived piece of transitional dishware between bottles and regular cups, and if they’re used for too long instead of moving on to the next step, they can cause a lot of the very issues you’re transitioning Baby off of bottles to get away from, including the potential for dental problems.